What is a hard disk partition? - Qiling Data Recovery

 Creating Hard Disk Partitions

-Most operating systems use the 'fdisk' command to create hard disk partitions.
-Many operating systems also have graphical tools that accomplish the same task, such as Qiling Partition Master.
+Most operating systems use the 'fdisk' command to create hard disk partitions, with many also having graphical tools like Qiling Partition Master that accomplish the same task.

 Hard Disk Partitions and File Systems